 Understanding the price and limitations of commercially available uninterruptable power supplies, Alpine Radio’s ingenious technicians began experimenting with car batteries as an alternative for their transmission site.
 Using four car batteries, a car battery charger and a changeover switch, the results were 10 hours of continued power following a blackout.

-Interested in adapting this approach for your station?
-Alpine Radio have kindly provided a block diagram for their No Break Power System to guide you.
+Are you interested in adapting this approach for your station?
+Alpine Radio has kindly provided a block diagram for their No Break Power System to guide you.